Pageboy/pageboy.github.io/_portfolio/sky-trees-reflex.md

   - art
   - landscape
 ---
 Look up to the trees bare in the Winter sky.
 Look down in the cold waters we see the branches rippled in the surface, reflecting colours of the sky - mixed in with the watercolour.
-I balance and then unbalance the 2 sides of this rectangle; my arc joins and leaps across the shapes; the curve contains the branches that silhouette against the clouds in the blue.
+I balance and then unbalance the 2 sides of this rectangle; my arc joins and leaps across the shapes; the curve contains the branches that silhouette against the clouds in the sky cerulean.